huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-user-onboarding/data-consent.md

 # Data consent
 **User**: Super Admin, Huma Support, Account Manager, Organisation Owner, Organisation Editor

-As the Huma platform processes patient data, it’s important to let them know what is done with that data along with the company privacy policy and terms and conditions.
+As the Huma platform processes patient data, it’s important to let them know how that data is treated so that they can give their consent.
 There are three Data Consent onboarding modules within the Huma platform that can be configured to the needs of the organisation.
 The information you enter here, as well as appearing in the onboarding module, will be accessible to users view links on their Profile page.

 Note that the [eConsent](./econsent.md) module is specifically for patients participating in clinical trials and is required for compliance.
 ## How it works​